Traffic on my blog went nuts the first weekend in March. Absolutely nuts!

 Dozens of posts were being viewed, but the vast majority of visits were for one post, the only blending methods you’ll ever need for colored pencil, which was originally published last November.

 I did a little more digging.
 On Friday, that post got 197 visits compared to 30 visits for the home page (a ratio of about 6 to 1).
 That ratio stayed the same throughout the weekend, making it clear that that single post was generating all the interest—it didn’t look like a spam attack.
 It looked legitimate.

 But why the sudden in interest in a post that was published months ago and had been only a mild success up until March 4th?

 I asked another question:

-On the first day, 129 of my 169 referrals had come from Pinterest.
-The results were similar each of the following days.
-Pinterest was clearly the reason I was getting all this traffic.
+After checking my analytics, I could see that 129 of my 169 referrals had come from Pinterest that first day.
+The results were similar each of the following days as well, so Pinterest was clearly the reason I was getting all this traffic.

 That told me where the bulk of the traffic was coming from, but not why.
-Being the curious soul that I am, I followed every single referring link to learn more.
+Being the curious soul that I am, I followed each referring link to learn more.

 Lo and behold, each time I clicked on a Pinterest link, it led me to the “Pin” I had created for that blog post.
 But the pin was on a different board and/or Pinterest account every time.
 So I looked at each of those people’s accounts.

 Of the nine accounts I visited on March 5th, seven had over 1,000 followers.
 The most popular account had a whopping 71,300+ followers!

 At the time, my own Pinterest account only had 74 followers so even the least popular of those Pinners had 10x the followers I do.
 But because ALL of their followers were seeing my pin, I was getting an unprecedented surge of traffic to my art blog.